-If the customer is a natural person, investment firm licensees must obtain and record the following information (in hard copy or electronic form), before providing financial services or engaging in one-off transactions above BD 6,000, as described in Paragraph FC-1.1.2:
+If the customer is a natural person, investment firm licensees must obtain and record the following information (in hard copy or electronic form), before providing financial services of any kind:

 - (a) Full legal name and any other names used; - (b) Full permanent address (i.e. the residential address of the customer; a post office box is insufficient); - (c) Date and place of birth; - (d) Nationality; - (e) Passport number (if the customer is a passport holder); - (f) CPR or residency permit number (for residents of Bahrain or GCC states); - (g) Telephone/fax number and email address (where applicable); - (h) Occupation or public position held (where applicable); - (i) Employer's name and address (if self-employed, the nature of the self-employment); - (j) Type of account, and nature and volume of anticipated business dealings with the licensee; - (k) Signature of the customer(s); and - (l) Source of funds. - FC-1.2.2 See the Guidance Notes (filed under Supplementary Information in Part B of Volume 4) for further information on source of funds (FC-1.2.1 (1)) and CDD requirements for Bahrain residents (FC-1.2.1 (c) & (f)).